See if UPIKE is a good fit for you and take the next steps in becoming a student.

 You may be contacted by Kentucky Higher Education Assistance Authority (KHEAA) regarding your student loans.
 UPIKE has partnered with KHEAA to assist students with help in all loan processes to ensure your future success.
 Please do not hesitate to accept this support!

 Completion of these surveys are immensely important to the faculty and administration at the university.
 Why?
 Because as an institution of higher education, we, too, are graded by what our graduates can do, how they think, and their opinions.
-We use the information from these seven surveys to:
+We use the information from these five surveys to:

 If you have any questions, you may contact Dr. Sidle at (606) 218-5290 or email@example.com.

-Students earning Honors wear a cord at commencement at no cost to them.
+Students earning honors wear a cord at commencement at no cost to them.
 Honor cords are distributed to only those students participating in the actual ceremony on the day of commencement during line-up.

 Students who have a scholastic standing of 3.5 or higher are eligible to graduate with honors in the categories listed below: